Electricity at the macroscale and its microscopic origins: Demands of symmetry and asymmetry

-Because spatial averaging commutes with derivatives, it would follow from defining macroscopic fields as spatial averages of their microscopic counterparts that the relationships between $\bphi$, $\E$, and $\Rho$ are the same as those between $\phi$, $\me$, and $\rho$, i.e., ${\E=-\grad\bphi}$ and ${\Rho = -\epsilon_0\laplacian\bphi=\epsilon_0\div\E}$.
 In Sec.~\ref{section:homogenization} we will identify ${\bphi}$, $\E$, and $\Rho$ with spatial averages of ${\phi}$, $\me$, and $\rho$, respectively, but we will see that their definitions are a bit more complicated than, for example, ${\bphi\equiv\expval{\phi;\mu}_\epsilon}$ for some averaging kernel $\mu$ and some width parameter $\epsilon$.
-Nevertheless, they are spatial averages and the homogenization transformation is linear and the macroscopic counterpart of the derivative ${\dnu{1}}$ of $\nu$ is the derivative ${\dNu{1}}$ of the macroscopic counterpart of $\nu$.
-Therefore homogenization does not create new fields, $\pp$ and $\D$.
-Calculating $\bphi$ and $\E$ from $\Rho$ should be equivalent to first calculating $\phi$ and $\me$ from $\rho$ and then spatially averaging them to find $\bphi$ and $\E$, respectively.
+Nevertheless, they are spatial averages and the homogenization transformation is linear, which means that the macroscopic counterpart of the derivative ${\dnu{1}}$ of $\nu$ is the derivative ${\dNu{1}}$ of the macroscopic counterpart of $\nu$.

+Therefore homogenization does not create new fields, $\pp$ and $\D$, as it does in Maxwell's theory, and the linearity of the homogenization transformation implies that calculating $\bphi$ and $\E$ from $\Rho$ must be equivalent to first calculating $\phi$ and $\me$ from $\rho$ and then spatially averaging them to find $\bphi$ and $\E$, respectively.